-As social network analysis has gained popularity, researchers have developed novel statistical techniques, visualization designs, and user interfaces to better support the complex tasks of making sense of large networks.
-However, many of these recent advances take the process of assembling a network model for granted.
-Much data that is collected for analysis, whether scraped from online data sources or tabulated using traditional surveys, is not inherently in the form of a network but instead a raw list of data points and their corresponding attributes.
+As social network analysis has gained popularity, researchers have developed novel statistical techniques, visualization designs, and user interfaces (UIs) to make sense of large networks.
+However, many of these advances take the process of assembling a network model for granted.
+Much data that are collected for analysis, whether scraped from online data sources or tabulated using traditional surveys, are not inherently in the form of a network but instead a raw list of data points and their corresponding attributes.
 This requires analysts to extract their own model of a network from the raw data.
-But for many data sets, networks can be modeled in as many different ways as analysts have hypotheses.
-For instance, after collecting a database of online community data, analysts may wish to examine the relationships between community members to measure collaborative support, or the relationships between thread posts to measure the dissemination of information, or the relationships between communities as a whole to measure comparative community success.
+For many data sets, networks can be modeled in as many different ways as analysts have hypotheses.
+For instance, after collecting a database of online community data, analysts may wish to examine the relationships between community members to measure collaborative support or the relationships between thread posts to measure the dissemination of information or the relationships between communities as a whole to measure comparative community success.
 To analyze each of these scenarios, completely different network models need to be extracted from the original data.